lextm/jekyll-theme-chirpy/_posts/2012-5-19-a-call-to-the-community-dockpanel-suite-history-and-future.md

 ## Guide on Submitting Patches

-Note that you don’t need to create any issue, as a new issue will be automatically created when you finish step 4.
+Note that you don't need to create any issue, as a new issue will be automatically created when you finish step 4.

 1. Learn about GitHub via http://help.github.com/.
 1. Create your own fork from https://github.com/dockpanelsuite/dockpanelsuite.